csc301-2023-winter/3-university-health-network-T/Deliverable-2/README.md

  * How do you access it?
 For example: Are accounts pre-created or does a user register?
 Where do you start? etc.
  * Provide clear steps for using each feature described in the previous section.
  * This section is critical to testing your application and must be done carefully and thoughtfully.

+## Instructions(Part 1 of 2 - Register part)
+- Page 1: By clicking the URL, you will see the login page.

+- Page 2: For new user register, click the register button.
+After entering the correct information, it will go to page 3 for user email verification.

+- Page 3: User login email verification, click "login" to access to the main web page.

+- page 4: User will be able to see the main page after login in.

+## Instructions(Part 2 of 2 - App features part)

  ## Development requirements
  * What are the technical requirements for a developer to set up on their machine or server (e.g. OS, libraries, etc.)?